Hydrocele

 Hydroceles can be communicating or non-communicating:

-1. Communicating hydrocele: occurs from the incomplete closure of the tunica vaginalis, so that a small amount of abdominal fluid may flow in and out of the thin pouch.
+1. Communicating hydrocele: occurs from the incomplete closure of the tunica vaginalis, so a small amount of abdominal fluid may flow in and out of the thin pouch.
 It is unique because the fluid fluctuates throughout the day and night, changing the size of the mass.

-2. Non-communicating hydrocele: may be present at birth and often resolves on its own spontaneously within one year.
+2. Non-communicating hydrocele may be present at birth and often resolves on its own spontaneously within one year.
 A non-communicating hydrocele in an older child may rarely indicate other problems, such as infection, torsion (twisting of the testes), or a tumor.

 A hydrocele is present in as many as 10 percent of all full-term male live births; however, in most cases, it disappears without treatment within the first year.

-Most hydroceles cause few if any symptoms.
+Most hydroceles cause few, if any, symptoms.

 What Are the Physical Findings of a Hydrocele?